SAP/abap-cleaner/docs/installation-issues.md

 "ABAP Cleaner for ABAP Development Tools (ADT)".

 **Solution**: Same solution as above for 'Error "Unable to read repository ...
 PKIX path building failed"'.

+## Error "not reachable", although updatesite URL is correct

+**Symptom**: Eclipse menu "Help / Check for Updates" says that the URL of the ABAP cleaner updatesite https://sap.github.io/abap-cleaner/updatesite is not reachable, although the correct URL was entered.

+**Solution**: Same solution as above for 'Error "Unable to read repository ...
+PKIX path building failed"'.

+**Note**: In a browser, the URL https://sap.github.io/abap-cleaner/updatesite will correctly be shown as "404 File not found", because this URL is a folder, not a file.
+To convince yourself that the updatesite can indeed be reached, you may open in your browser:
+* https://sap.github.io/abap-cleaner, which redirects to the ABAP cleaner repository, or
+* https://sap.github.io/abap-cleaner/updatesite/p2.index, which downloads a small index file that is used by Eclipse.

 ## Error "An error occurred while collecting items to be installed"